aman0710/basic-webpages/README.md

-These are some of my early webpages which I created in May, 2020 using HTML, CSS and Bootstrap.
+These are some of my initial webpages which I created in May, 2020 using HTML, CSS and Bootstrap.